prikhi/pencil/docs/source/devguide/tutorial/tips.rst

 -------------------

-Upon changes being made to a specific property, all elements that have at least one behaviour referring to that property will be invalidated and the behaviour code will be executed.
-In some special cases, you may want a specific behaviour to be executed when a specific property changes even when that property is not explicitly referenced.
+Upon changes being made to a specific property, all elements that have at least one behavior referring to that property will be invalidated and the behavior code will be executed.
+In some special cases, you may want a specific behavior to be executed when a specific property changes even when that property is not explicitly referenced.
 In this case, add a comment with the format ``//depends
-$propertyName`` to the behaviour concerned.
+$propertyName`` to the behavior concerned.

 .. code-block:: xml